arushi32588/deio/README.md

 ## Abstract
 <!-- <p style="text-align: justify;">  -->
 <div align="justify">
-Event cameras are bio-inspired, motion-activated sensors that demonstrate impressive potential in handling challenging situations, such as motion blur and high-dynamic range.
+Event cameras are bio-inspired, motion-activated sensors that demonstrate great potential in handling challenging situations, such as fast motion and high-dynamic range.
-Despite their promise, existing event-based simultaneous localization and mapping (SLAM) approaches exhibit limited performance in real-world applications.
+Despite their promise, existing event-based simultaneous localization and mapping (SLAM) approaches still face limited performance in real-world applications.
-On the other hand, state-of-the-art SLAM approaches that incorporate deep neural networks for better robustness and applicability.
+On the other hand, state-of-the-art SLAM approaches that incorporate deep neural networks show impressive robustness and applicability.
-However, these is a lack of research in fusing learning-based event SLAM methods with IMU, which could be indispensable to push the event-based SLAM to large-scale, low-texture or complex scenarios.
+However, there is a lack of research on fusing learning-based event SLAM methods with IMU, which could be indispensable to push the event-based SLAM to large-scale, low-texture or complex scenarios.
-In this paper, we propose DEIO, the first monocular deep event-inertial odometry framework that combines learning-based method with traditional nonlinear graph-based optimization.
+In this paper, we propose DEIO, the first monocular deep event-inertial odometry framework, which combines learning-based method with traditional nonlinear graph-based optimization.
-Specifically, we tightly integrate a trainable event-based differentiable bundle adjustment (e-DBA) with the IMU pre-integration in a factor graph which employs keyframe-based sliding window optimization.
+Specifically, we tightly integrate a trainable event-based differentiable bundle adjustment (e-DBA) with the IMU pre-integration in a patch-based co-visibility factor graph that employs keyframe-based sliding window optimization.
-Numerical Experiments in nine public challenge datasets show that our method can achieve superior performance compared with the image-based and event-based benchmarks.
+Numerical Experiments in ten public challenge datasets demonstrate that our method can achieve superior performance compared with the image-based and event-based benchmarks.
 <!-- </p> -->
 </div>